 Prime Minister David Cameron said: "The conflict in Gaza has taken a terrible toll.
 The UK has been at the forefront of humanitarian efforts to help those affected and it is right that we see what more we can do.

-"The NHS has always stepped up to the plate to help those in need and this expert team will play a crucial role in helping hundreds caught up in this conflict."'No military solution'
+"The NHS has always stepped up to the plate to help those in need and this expert team will play a crucial role in helping hundreds caught up in this conflict."

 Conservative peer Baroness Warsi, who resigned from the government over its policy on Gaza, said arms export licences to Israel should be suspended.

 She told BBC Radio 4's Today programme: "What we need to do right now is put all our efforts into making sure we move the government's position, that they suspend arms export licences immediately, that they start to lead the international effort on accountability on both sides and that they move towards a Middle East policy that is, in the long term, sustainable."

 Hannah Weisfeld, director of Yachad, a UK-based Jewish group which supports a two-state solution, said many British Jews backed its call for peace.

 She told the BBC: "Unless we can find a way to bring those two parties together - Israelis and Palestinians - and create a long-term political solution in which both peoples have the safety, security and self-determination that they deserve, then we're not going to get out of this current round of violence."